Balancing your PH-Levels with Toners

 Serums can be another great way to incorporate nourishing oils into your skincare routine.
 A serum can be a superpowered treatment to help you target specific skin concerns.
 A favorite of ours at VRB is the Kos Paris Chamomile Serum, which interlaces soothing chamomile extracts into vitamin-rich safflower oil to provide a calming effect for sensitive skin.
 Meanwhile, the Elixir des Légendes, or Anti-Aging Serum, combines a blend of oils from prickly-pear seed, açaí berry, and rose geranium to provide firming and toning properties, while also targeting hyperpigmentation and blemishes.

 While oils can be a great softener for all skin types, don’t let it replace your standard moisturizer!
 Keeping your skin hydrated is especially important when using oils in your skincare routine.
 Skin that is dehydrated, whether it be from lack of moisture, over-exfoliation, or exposure to harsh weather, can make it harder for the natural oils that your skin produces - and anything you add on top such as a serum - to sink in and penetrate the skin.
 This results in oil sitting on the surface, giving you that overly oily feeling.
 At the end of the day, we can't lessen the amount of oil that our skin produces naturally, as this comes down to our genetics and hormones, unique to each individual.
 But by keeping the topmost barrier of our skin hydrated and intact, we can better balance the distribution of this oil.
-Weleda’s Skin Food is a great go-to to pair with facial oils - its formula incorporates lighter oils from sunflower seed, with hydrating ingredients like olive oil extract amongst other organic ingredients from Sicily.
+Furtuna Skin is a great go-to to pair with facial oils - its formula incorporates lighter oils from sunflower seed, with hydrating ingredients like olive oil extract amongst other organic ingredients from Sicily.